 For more information about the Doctor of Philosophy requirements, see the Interdisciplinary Graduate Program in Informatics website.

-The program emphasizes preparation for research, teaching, and scholarly endeavor in academic settings or private, industrial, or governmental laboratories.
+The program emphasizes preparation for research, teaching, and scholarly endeavors in academic settings or private, industrial, or governmental laboratories.

 Sample Plan of Study